wdporter/acim/text/1-the-meaning-of-miracles/i-principles-of-miracles/index.md

 ---

-1.&emsp;There is no order of difficulty in miracles.
+1. There is no order of difficulty in miracles.
 ²One is not ‘harder’ or ‘bigger’ than another.
 ³They are all the same.
 ⁴All expressions of love are maximal.